Skip to main content

 3

-Your public MCP endpoint will be: https://your-tunnel-domain/mcp
+Restart Mirobody.
+Your public MCP endpoint is now https://abc123.ngrok.io/mcp.

 Creating a ChatGPT App